GoogleCloudPlatform/pubsec-declarative-toolkit/solutions/landing-zone-v2/README.md

 # Organization

-This Landing Zone v2 assumes that the different required environments known as Sandbox, Development, User Acceptance and Testing, Production are all instantiated with their own landing zone.
+This Landing Zone v2 assumes that the different required environments known as Experimentation, Development, User Acceptance and Testing, Production are all instantiated with their own landing zone.
 This can be achieved with a single GCP organization and multiple landing zone folders representing the environments OR by using multiple GCP organizations.

 ## Single GCP organization
 ![img](img/single-org.png)